nashville-software-school/bangazon-inc/projects/CUSTOMER_SERVICE_INCIDENTS.md

 ## Requirements

+> **Unit Testing**: Management will not accept a project for which implmentation code was written before a unit test.
+If you have questions about this, you need to speak with your manager.

 Your team must build a customer service application that allows our customer service representatives keep track of customer issues.
 There will be several menus of options to navigate, and you will also be writing a report that customer service managers will be using to keep track of trends.

 ### Access Prompt